 New Era Relationships

-Relationships have turned into self service commodity, the initial encounter on the online dating site is encapsulated in those punch lines and selfies: Who do I present myself to?
+Relationships have turned into self-service commodity, the initial encounter on the online dating site is encapsulated in those punch lines and selfies: Who do I present myself to?
 What do I look for?
 What am I wanting?
-Pictures of female showing low cleavages and those puffed up manly chest it much equals to a selling pitch!
-It all appear to be the implications of a change of culture amongst on line users, the Screen Culture.
-In the last 20 yrs the emotional contract within the couple dynamics has changed in the shaping of how relationships now working, the emotional and financial aspect is part of this behavioural shift.
+Pictures of female showing low cleavages and those puffed-up manly chests it many equals to a selling pitch!
+It all is the implications of a change of culture amongst online users, the Screen Culture.
+In the last 20 yrs the emotional contract within the couple of dynamics has changed in the shaping of how relationships now working, the emotional and financial aspect is part of this behavioural shift.

-Human beings need emotional recognition, validation of their own self being, to be intimately relate to each other.
-Relationships entail a desire to be seen, to feel safe in the other partner sphere of attachment, to be loved and to create one self within the rapport, enabling the connection to become a discovery for both parties involved.
+Human beings need emotional recognition, validation of their own self being, to intimately relate to each other.
+Relationships entail a desire to be seen, to feel safe in the other partner sphere of attachment, to be loved and to create oneself within the rapport, enabling the connection.
 The capacity to establish a bond while holding on to one's subjectivity, respecting each other.